FTC-19669/CenterStage/README.md

 # CenterStage

-This is the source code repository for FTC Team 19669 (Systematic Chaos) for the 2023 - 2024 CenterStage season.
+This is the source code repository for FTC#19669 Systematic Chaos for the 2023-2024 CenterStage season.